lamps-wg/draft-composite-sigs/draft-ietf-lamps-pq-composite-sigs.md

 ## Non-separability, EUF-CMA and SUF {#sec-cons-non-separability}

+First, a note about the security model under which this analysis is performed.
+This specification strictly forbids re-using component key material between composite and non-composite keys, or between multiple composite keys.
+This specification also exists within the X.509 PKI architecture where trust in a public verification key is assumed to be established either directly via a trust store or via a certificate chain.
+That said, these are both policy mechanisms that are outside the formal definitions of EUF-CMA and SUF-CMA under which a signature primitive must be analysed, therefore this section considers attacks that may be mitigated partially or completely within a strictly-implemented PKI setting, but which need to be considered when considering Composite ML-DSA as a general-purpose signature primitive that could be used outside of the X.509 setting.

 The signature combiner defined in this specification is Weakly Non-Separable (WNS), as defined in {{I-D.ietf-pquip-hybrid-signature-spectrums}}, since the forged message `M'` will include the composite signature label as evidence.
 In many protocol contexts, `M'` will fail to parse as a valid protocol message.
 The prohibition on key reuse between composite and single-algorithm contexts discussed in {{sec-cons-key-reuse}} further strengthens the non-separability in practice, but does not achieve Strong Non-Separability (SNS) since policy mechanisms such as this are outside the definition of SNS.
 Additionally, when composite signatures may achieve Strong Non-Separability conditionally when used with within protocols that add additional signature checking.
 For example, both X.509 and CRL [RFC5280] embed the algorithm identifier OID within the signed message, and thus a well designed X.509 / CRL verifier will fail the signature validation if it is presented as a standalone component signature but the inner OID indicates a composite, which is sufficient to satisfy the definition of Strong Non-Separability.

 Unforgeability properties are somewhat more nuanced.
 We recall first the definitions of Existential Unforgeability under Chosen Message Attack (EUF-CMA) and Strong Unforgeability (SUF).
 The classic EUF-CMA game is in reference to a pair of algorithms `( Sign(), Verify() )` where the attacker has access to a signing oracle using the `Sign()` and must produce a message-signature pair `(m', s')` that is accepted by the verifier using `Verify()` and where `m'` was never signed by the oracle.
 SUF is similar but requires only that `(m', s') != (m, s)` for any honestly-generated `(m, s)`, i.e. that the attacker cannot construct a new signature to an already-signed message.